pkalivas/radiate/docs/source/gp.md

 >
 >   * `vertex_rate`: f32 - Probabilty of adding a vertex to the graph (0.0 to 1.0)
 >   * `edge_rate`: f32 - Probabilty of adding an edge to the graph (0.0 to 1.0)
 >   * `allow_recurrent`: bool - Whether to allow recurrent connections in the graph.
-The default is `false`, meaning the graph will be a directed acyclic graph (DAG).
+The default is `true`, meaning the graph can have cycles.

 - **Purpose**: Randomly adds vertices and edges to the graph.